-European Union students studying in England and enrolling in 2019-20 and in 2020-21 will continue to be eligible for ‘home fee status’, which means they will be charged the same tuition fees as UK students.
+European Union students studying in England and enrolling in 2020-21 will continue to be eligible for ‘home fee status’, which means they will be charged the same tuition fees as UK students.
 They will also be able to access student loans as before.
 More information is available from the website of the UK government.

 - EU students studying in the UK under the Erasmus programme: Their immigration status has not changed, and they continue to be eligible for their Erasmus grant until as long as we remain a member of the EU and could well be extended beyond this.
 UUK is liaising with the British Council as National Agency for Erasmus+ and institutions are advised to check the Erasmus+ websites regularly for updates including student-focused communications.